CLOSED CHURCHES WITHIN THE

 Directions:

-where the Easton – Wilkes-Barre turnpike, present PA 115, crosses the Lehigh
+stood where the Easton – Wilkes-Barre turnpike, present PA 115, crosses the

-River, turn west on Maples Lane and go one block (past the cemetery) to the old
+Lehigh River, turn west on Maples Lane and go one block (past the cemetery) to

-yards down the first driveway to the east.
+church is 100 yards down the first driveway to the east.
+The 1873 county atlas gshows

 Historic Conference: